-Collection of Market Evidence or Other Data that will Assist in the Valuation.
+Collection of Market Evidence or Other Data that will Assist in the Valuation

 In the case of many types of property, market value can be derived from the evidence of sales or leases (rentals) of similar properties in the same locality as the property to be valued.
-However, in the case of large specialized properties such as aerospace manufacturing plants, such market data is unlikely to be available in sufficient volume to provide a reliable indication of value.
+However, in the case of large specialized properties such as pulp and paper mills, such market data is unlikely to be available in sufficient volume to provide a reliable indication of value.

-Nevertheless, the assessor should seek whatever data may be available in terms of sales, leases, etc., of similar large industrial properties and consider whether or not such data may provide evidence that could assist in the valuation of an aerospace manufacturing plant.
+Nevertheless, the assessor should seek whatever data may be available in terms of sales, leases, etc., of similar large industrial properties and consider whether or not such data may provide evidence that could assist in the valuation of a pulp and paper mill.

-In addition to collecting data about the aerospace manufacturing plant to be valued, and any market evidence that may exist, the assessor needs to carry out wider research that will assist in determining the value of the subject property.
+In addition to collecting data about the pulp and paper mill to be valued, and any market evidence that may exist, the assessor needs to carry out wider research that will assist in determining the value of the subject property.
 Such research is likely to include: